astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 Michell and Pierre-Simon Laplace in the 1700s, was based on this logic.

-The idea goes: take a two-object gravitationally-interacting system, like, say, you and the Earth.
+The (misleading) idea goes: take a two-object gravitationally-interacting system, like, say, you and the Earth.
 If we give you some kinetic energy by launching you in the air, you will move away from the Earth.
 As your separation from Earth increases, the potential energy associated with the gravitational interaction will increase, and your kinetic energy will decrease by the same amount, because the energy is conserved:
 ```{math}
 :label: convsofE
 \Delta E = 0 = \Delta KE + \Delta PE =